agilesix/AgileSix.com/src/pages/capabilities.md

 capabilities-title: What We Do
 capabilities-body: >-
-  Agile Six is a full-spectrum digital services company that combines digital government modernization, software services delivery, and human-centered design.
-Our core competency areas.
+  Agile Six is a full-spectrum digital services company that combines digital government modernization, product delivery, and human-centered design.

+  But we’re not just a tech company.
+We’re a solutions company.
+While most of our work is digital, we recognize that some problems can’t be solved by coding or new hardware.
+Our team will work with you to figure out what you need — sometimes the best solution is as low-tech as a new process for handling incoming paperwork.

+  ### Core Competency Areas
 capabilities:
   - Devops & Cloud
   - Human Centered Design